blutuxyz/AuraTrackPHP/readme.md

 ```

 Now you can check if your webserver is reachable, by going to your browser and typing http://yourserver.ip/ .
-If thats not the case you can try running `systemctl apache2 start` or `systemctl nginx start`.
+If thats not the case you can try running `systemctl start apache2` or `systemctl start nginx`.

 Obviously we need to install PHP for the AuraTrack PHP Edition to work.
 AuraTrack is tested with PHP 8.0, but other PHP versions may also work.
 Lets continue installing PHP 8.0: